-Assistant director in New York at Exotix, Amir Zada said:
+Assistant director in New York at Exotix, Amir Zada said:"The country's yield spreads remain the highest in the world."

 "I've seen much larger volumes...
 Blocks of $10 million, and even $30 million to $40 million, have been traded more recently.
 The average used to be $2 million to $3 million."